osotorrio/designpatterns/README.md

   - Use to be able to decide in runtime which family of related objects will be used.

 - Builder

 - [Factory Method](https://github.com/osotorrio/designpatterns/tree/master/GangOfFour.Patterns/Creational/FactoryMethod)
   - Use to separate objects construction code from the code that actually uses the objects.
-  - Use to support the addition of new objects without modifying the client code.
+  - Use to support the addition of new objects to the system without modifying the client code.

 - [Prototype](https://github.com/osotorrio/designpatterns/tree/master/GangOfFour.Patterns/Creational/Prototype)
   - Use when your code needs a copy of an object and you don't want to depend on the concrete classes of the object to be copied.